Well-classified Examples are Underestimated in Classification with Deep Neural Networks: Practical Effect of Encouraging the Learning of Well-classified Examples

-\paragraph{Machine translation} In this task, we need to sequentially select one word class from the vocabulary, which contains tens of thousands of word classes.
+\paragraph{Machine translation} In this task, we need to sequentially select a word class from the vocabulary, containing tens of thousands of word classes.
 We perform experiments on IWSLT De-En ($160K$ training sentence pairs) and IWSLT Fr-En ($233K$ training sentence pairs).
 The base model is Transformer \cite{transformer}, and the evaluation metric is BLEU which calculates how many $N$-grams ($N$-gram is a contiguous sequence of $N$ classification predictions) both exist in the predicted sequence and the generated sequence~\cite{bleu}.
 We adopt most settings from fairseq, including training and evaluation.
-The only modification is that we tune the best hyper-parameters for the default loss (CE loss with label smoothing) and then use them for training the model with encouraging loss for fair comparison.
+The only modification is that we tune the best hyper-parameters for the default loss (CE loss with label smoothing) and then use them for training models with encouraging loss for fair comparisons.

-\paragraph{Imbalanced classification} We perform experiments on a large-scale natural imbalanced classification dataset--iNaturalist 2018, which has $8,142$ classes, $438K$ training samples and $24K$ valid samples.
-The setting for training and evaluation is the same as \citet{Kang2020Decoupling}, including separately evaluate results on subsets of `many-shot', `medium-shot' and `few-shot'.
+\paragraph{Imbalanced classification} We perform experiments on a large-scale natural imbalanced classification dataset--iNaturalist 2018, which has $8,142$ classes, $438K$ training samples, and $24K$ valid samples.
+The setting for training and evaluation is the same as \citet{Kang2020Decoupling}, including separately evaluating results on subsets of ``many-shot'', ``medium-shot'', and ``few-shot''.